leofracca/gb-emu/README.md

 where `scale` represents the scale of the window.

-For example, let's suppose that there is a ROM called rom.gb inside the /build folder:
+For example, supposing that there is a ROM called rom.gb inside the `build` folder, the command would be:

 ```shell
 ./GBEmu rom.gb